 Our community is very familiar with the story of Raimund Sanders Draper and the bravery he showed; we honour and pay tribute to Sanders Draper for the sacrifice he made and the heroism he showed on this very special day.

 No one will ever know for sure what was going through Sanders Drapers mind back in 1943 as he took his plane down, but it is believed that in a split second he made a decision to not try and save himself by attempting to land his plane and risk hitting the school, instead he took his plane down into the school field to have the best chance of saving the lives of others.

-This truly was an act of heroism and at 10.45am, we will all fall silent for two minutes to reflect on this sacrifice.
+This truly was an act of heroism and at 10.40am, we fall silent for two minutes to reflect on this sacrifice.
 We encourage other to do the same.

 We thank you for your continued support and hope you can enjoy our celebrations on this day and we thank you for your support in encouraging our students to be everyday heroes in all that they do.